Elvis Andrus Player Props: White Sox vs. Rays

 Elvis Andrus At The Plate

-- Andrus has picked up a hit in 14 of 25 games this season, with multiple hits three times.

-- He has not gone deep in his 25 games this season.
+- He has not hit a home run in his 26 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.